rulgamer03/C/homework/finalproject/README.md

 # Final Project: Medical Software
 >Medical software is a technological tool that focuses on improving, assisting and supporting the daily activities of the management of a health center.
-So I decided to do a medical software using the C programming languaje
+So I decided to do a medical software using the C programming language
 >
 >Link to the project [here](https://github.com/rulgamer03/C/tree/main/homework/finalproject)